azerion/gamedock-sdk/docs/tieredEvents.md

 A tiered event is a unique event(not to be confused with tracking events) which allows the user to get special rewards by spending currencies or items within the game.
 A tiered event consists of multiple tiers, each individual tier has a certain goal.
 The goal is always to spend a certain amount of currency or items and the player will get a reward after completing a tier and then progresses to the next tier.
 The tiered event is finished when all the tiers are completed or when the end date of the event has been reached.
 The player has to spend currencies or items depending on the goal of the current tier he’s in, to progress.
 A web view is used to visualize the progress of the user which can be accessed through a button in the games GUI.
 The reward(s) for the current tier can be claimed through this web view when the goal has been reached by the player.
 It’s possible to configure multiple Tiered Events to be able to run at the same time.

+You can also display the tiered event progress without the need of an web view if it is desired.
+The SDK also exposes the functionality to manually claim a tier reward (normally done within the web view).

 ## Using tiered events

 The tiered events configuration can be requested manually after the Gamedock SDK has been initialized and either the available or not available callback will be fired in order to indicate if any tiered events are available: